HVS13/Unison-Arena/README.md

 ### Why

-Although Haskell is an unusual language, its idiosyncracies make it the perfect fit for a project such as Naruto Unison.
+Although Haskell is an unusual language, its idiosyncracies make it the perfect fit for a project such as Unison Arena.

 #### Concurrency

 Haskell is excellent at parallel computing.
-Naruto Unison is built on top of the [Yesod framework](https://www.yesodweb.com/), a fully asynchronous web server.
+Unison Arena is built on top of the [Yesod framework](https://www.yesodweb.com/), a fully asynchronous web server.
 With lightweight green threads and event-based system calls, every connection to the server runs smoothly in separate non-blocking processes, communicating via [transactional channels](http://hackage.haskell.org/package/stm/).

 #### Separation of Pure and Impure Functions